WWOR-TV: Sports programming

 In late September 2001, WWOR-TV aired several New York Yankees baseball games that were originally scheduled to air on WNYW.
 In 2005, channel 9 picked up Yankees games on a full-time basis, with the broadcasts being produced by the YES Network.
-Whenever YES broadcasts a Yankees game during the same time period as a Brooklyn Nets game, the Nets game airs instead on WWOR due to channel overflow, and the mutual agreement between the two networks.
-This is usually the case during the month of April, and most of the Nets playoff games.
-Channel 9 and YES became corporate siblings in 2012, when Fox bought a 49 percent stake in the latter channel (since increased to 80 percent).
-In 2015, Yankees games moved back to WPIX after ending a ten-year deal; both Yankee and Met games are now aired on WPIX.
+In 2015, Yankees games moved back to WPIX after ending a ten-year deal.

 WWOR has sometimes aired New York Giants pre-season games due to commitments by WNBC to air network coverage of the Summer Olympics as has occurred in 2012 and 2016.
 WWOR has also simulcast ESPN-produced Monday Night Football games in which the Giants or Jets were involved (WABC-TV holds right of first refusal on local MNF broadcasts as a corporate sibling to ESPN, but often exercises that right to air ABC's Dancing with the Stars), as well as such games during the early existence of the NFL Network; WWOR was scheduled to be the local outlet for the December 30, 2007, Giants/Patriots game, but with the Patriots on the verge of an undefeated regular season, and NFL Network having minimal cable carriage at the time, the game ended up being simulcast nationally on CBS and NBC in addition to WWOR.

 As a sister station to WNYW, WWOR has sometimes aired Fox sports programming while WNYW aired local programming.
 This was the case on September 11, 2021, when WNYW aired local 9/11 memorial programming while WWOR aired a nationally televised Fox College Football game.
+This was the case again on September 21, 2023, when WNYW aired a Thursday Night Football game between the New York Giants and the San Francisco 49ers, while WWOR aired a locally televised Baseball Night in America game between the New York Mets and the Philadelphia Phillies (coincidentally, as previously mentioned, WWOR aired Mets games from 1962 to 1998).

+Currently, WWOR airs select Brooklyn Nets games produced by YES Network whenever YES broadcasts a Yankees game during the same time period.
+In 2023, two New York Liberty games also aired on the station, including one broadcast nationally on ABC due to WABC-TV televising the NYC Pride March.
+On November 18, 2023, WWOR aired a Seton Hall men's basketball game produced by Fox College Hoops.

+On March 12, 2024, it was announced that WWOR and WNYW would become the new broadcast partner for the New York Liberty.

+In February 2025, WWOR will air matches from the Coachella Valley Invitational preseason tournament featuring New York City FC and the New York Red Bulls of Major League Soccer.